Rod Library--Special Collections

 - Iowa Library Association, Johnson Brigham Award for the Iowa author who made "the most outstanding contribution to literature, 1977 (bronze medallion mounted on wood, 11 inches X 16 inches)

-Collection processed over many years as material accumulated; reprocessed, with assistance of Public History Intern Dana Wallace and volunteer student Ben Jorgensen, and finding aid developed by University Archivist Gerald L. Peterson, spring 2010; last updated, April 5, 2013.
+Collection processed over many years as material accumulated; reprocessed, with assistance of Public History Intern Dana Wallace and volunteer student Ben Jorgensen, and finding aid developed by University Archivist Gerald L. Peterson, spring 2010; last updated, November 22, 2013 (GP).